 To register as a patient with Fireclay Health, you must live within our practice boundary

-Please read our Practice Leaflet (2 page pdf)
+Please read our Practice Leaflet (below) for more information about Fireclay Health

 If you are ill while away from home or are not registered with a doctor but need to see one, you can receive emergency treatment for 14 days.